Bucharest - Savings Bank

 There are five subway lines (Metrou) in operation: M1, M2, M3, M4 and M5.

-Subway stations are indicated with the letter "M" (blue, on a white board).
+A new subway line M6 that will connect Bucharest airport with the main train terminal is being constructed Subway stations are indicated with the letter "M" (blue, on a white board).

-Trains arrive every four to seven minutes during peak times and every 15-20 minutes off-peak times.
+Trains arrive every four to seven minutes during peak times and every 12-20 minutes off-peak times.

 The average distance between subway stops is about one mile.